aaronpk/oauth-authorization-server-discovery/draft-parecki-authorization-server-discovery.md

 --- abstract

 This specification provides a mechanism for an access-controlled HTTP resource to indicate which OAuth authorization server it uses.
-This allows the use of OAuth 2.0 authentication by clients that do not have prior knowledge about the resource server's configuration.
+This allows the use of OAuth 2.0 authorization by clients that do not have prior knowledge about the resource server's configuration.

 --- middle